Tibblist/better-fetcher/README.md

 See the default options documentation for options that apply to all methods that use options.

 -  **dataType**: This will wait for the response stream to end and parse it into the data type specified.
+Possible options are arrayBuffer, blob, formData, json, text.

 -  **useCache**: Set this to be true to first return data from cache if it exists (via the callback that must also be specified this will NOT return a promise), and then pull down network data which will also be passed to the callback function after.
 You should handle caching the new data that gets pulled down with whatever method you want to use in your service worker as this method will only send the network data to the callback function and will not update the cache.
 There is also a check to see if the data differs from what is currently in the cache and the callback won't be called a second time if the data isn't different from what was cached. **Options below are only used if useCache is set.**